 Cicor is awarded a major contract in Asia

-The Asia Division of Cicor, headquartered in Boudry (Switzerland), has been awarded a major contract for the complete manufacture of electronic Lifestyle and Beauty products-
+The Asia Division of Cicor, a Swiss-based EMS provider, has been awarded a contract worth several million CHF for the complete manufacture of products in the healthcare segment.

-The contract, placed by a supplier of Lifestyle and Beauty products with headquarters in Hong Kong, embraces complete box building: from the procurement of components via the tool shop (manufacture of the plastic tools and injection moulds), PCB assembly, testing and certification of the end product.
+The contract embraces complete box building: from the procurement of components via the tool shop (manufacture of the plastic tools and injection moulds), PCB assembly, testing and certification of the end product.
+The production of the products contributes to the very good capacity utilization of the Asia production sites in 2014.

-It is planned to deliver the first devices towards the end of 2011.

-It is planned to deliver the first devices towards the end of 2011.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...